Rupasree02/IT_Helpdesk-Chatbot/README.md

 ### Training a Model Using BigQuery Machine Learning

-Upload Helpdesk Data to BigQuery
+Upload Helpdesk Data to BigQuery.

-Go to the Google Cloud Platform Console and verify your project is selected at the top.
+Go to the Google Cloud Platform Console and verify the project is selected at the top.

 Select BigQuery from the navigation menu in Google Cloud Console.

 ![image](https://user-images.githubusercontent.com/56398068/67155613-44d06a80-f330-11e9-93d2-543091bd8325.png)

-Select your Project ID on the left sidebar, then create a new dataset called helpdesk.
+Select the Project ID on the left sidebar, then create a new dataset called helpdesk.
 Leave Default selected as the location and click Create dataset.

-In the sidebar, select the new helpdesk dataset you just created, and select Create Table.
+In the sidebar, select the new helpdesk dataset just created, and select Create Table.

 Use the following parameters to create a new table.
 Leave the defaults for all other fields.

-Create table from: Google Cloud Storage
+-> Create table from: Google Cloud Storage

-Select file from GCS bucket: gs://solutions-public-assets/smartenup-helpdesk/ml/issues.csv
+-> Select file from GCS bucket: gs://solutions-public-assets/smartenup-helpdesk/ml/issues.csv

-File format: CSV
+-> File format: CSV

-Destination table issues
+-> Destination table issues

-Auto detect: Check box for Schema and input parameters
+-> Auto detect: Check box for Schema and input parameters

-Advanced > Header rows to skip: 1
+-> Advanced > Header rows to skip: 1

 Click Create Table.
 This will trigger a job that loads the source data into a new BigQuery table.
-It will take about 30 seconds for the job to complete, and you can view it by selecting Job History from the sidebar on the left.
+It will take about 30 seconds for the job to complete, and we can view it by selecting Job History from the sidebar on the left.

 In Query editor, execute the following query and examine the data.